Daren Bates: Tennessee Titans (first stint)

 On March 10, 2017, Bates signed a three-year, $6 million contract with the Tennessee Titans.
-In 2017, Bates set a career high and ranked second on the team with 16 special teams' tackles.
+In 2017, Bates set a career high and ranked second on the team with 16 special teams tackles.

-On September 3, 2018, Bates was announced to be the special teams captain and tallied 10 special teams' tackles.
+On September 3, 2018, Bates was announced to be the special teams captain and tallied 10 special teams tackles.

 Houston Texans

 After becoming a free agent in March 2020, Bates had a tryout with the Houston Texans on August 20, 2020.
 He signed with the team three days later.
-He was waived on August 31, 2020.
+He was waived by the Texans as a part of final roster cuts on August 31.

 Tennessee Titans (second stint)

-On September 14, 2020, Bates was signed to the Titans' practice squad.
-He was elevated to the active roster on October 13 and October 17 for the team's weeks 5, 6, and 7 games against the Buffalo Bills, Houston Texans, and Pittsburgh Steelers, and reverted to the practice squad after each game.
-He was promoted to the active roster on October 27, 2020.
+On September 14, 2020, Bates was signed to the Tennessee Titans' practice squad.
+He was elevated to the active roster on October 13 and October 17 for the team's Weeks 5, 6, and 7 games against the Buffalo Bills, Houston Texans, and Pittsburgh Steelers, and reverted to the practice squad after each game.
+He was promoted to the active roster on October 27.

 Atlanta Falcons

-On October 18, 2021, Bates was signed to the Atlanta Falcons practice squad.
-He was promoted to the active roster on November 2, 2021.
-He was placed on injured reserve on November 18.
+On October 18, 2021, Bates was signed to the Atlanta Falcons' practice squad.
+He was promoted to the active roster on November 2.
+Bates was placed on injured reserve on November 18.
 He was activated on December 25.